oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README_2023-0.md

       ![](assets/complete-system_platform-designer.png)

       Don't forget to export the `irq_add` and `exception_add` signals.
-We provided a top-level RTL file (`add.sv`) that uses the generated IP.
-Following these naming conventions allows you to connect the oneAPI kernel to this handwritten RTL.
+The provided top-level RTL file (`add.sv`) uses the generated IP.
+Following these naming conventions allows the IP to connect to this handwritten RTL.

    4. Save the system by clicking `File` > `Save`

-   5. Generate the syste so we can include it in the Intel® Quartus® Prime project by clicking `Generate HDL...`
+   5. Generate the system so that it can be included in the Intel® Quartus® Prime project by clicking `Generate HDL...`

       ![](assets/generate-hdl.png)